What Is CBD?

 There are many things that can affect the final potency of the CBD product you are asking about.
 The genetics of the plant, how it was grown (indoor or outdoor), how it is cultivated, how much sun the hemp plant received, and if not using the raw flower, how it is extracted from the hemp flower.

 - Genetics of plant – Depending on what strain the CBD comes from, the potency of that natural strain’s genetics is a certain potency.
-For example Frosted Lime CBD Flower is always slightly less potent than Elektra CBD Flower.

 - Extraction method – The extraction method can affect potency.